rajeevnaikte/squid-eval/README.md

 - Write expression in natural language.
 - Write conditional logic or math calculation or both.
 - Easily use in front-end or back-end.
-- It will reduce the coding effort, logic can be written as Json or DB data.
+- Reduce the coding effort with the logic written as Json or DB data.
 - Can use this to show a conditional content/input-field on UI.
 - Customize operators symbols.